-4.1.3 Adjustments, Surcharge Revenues, and Service Moratorium in defraying the cost of measures employed by the Agency to cope with the water shortage emergency.
+4.1.3 Adjustments, Surcharge Revenues, and Service Moratorium

 The base quantities established for wholesale customers and retail customers pursuant to Sections 4.1.1 and 4.1.2 may be adjusted by the Board.
 Customers seeking an adjustment must apply to the Board in writing and provide documentation to demonstrate that the adjustment is necessary in order to avoid the inequitable application of this restriction.